Freak29/Basic-C-/README.md

 # Basic C++ programs
-For Beginners learning Git and git hub basics
-Add C++/C programs only
+This repo is for Beginners learning Git and git hub basics Add C++/C programs only
+Spams Not Allowed

+Happy Contributing :)